 Depreciation recapture is complex and can overwhelm anyone without a high level of specialized training.
 It is strongly recommended that an investor seek professional advice on this subject when making a 1031 exchange or cashing out a property used in a 1031 exchange.

 At CWS Capital Partners, we have decades of experience guiding investors through 1031 exchange transactions.
-Contact us today to learn more and to get started.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.